 MediaFutures: Research Centre for Responsible Media Technology & Innovation

-Researchers, media and technology companies in Media City Bergen seek to establish a centre for developing responsible media technology for the future.
-The University of Bergen (UiB) and partners from research and industry is proposing to establish a Centre for Research-Based Innovation (SFI) .
+Researchers, media and technology companies in Media City Bergen will establish a centre for developing responsible media technology for the future.
+The University of Bergen (UiB) and partners from research and industry have now been granted status as Centre for Research-Based Innovation (SFI) .

-The centre will be named MediaFutures, after the big future challenges for the media that the centre will seek to solve.
+The centre is named MediaFutures after the big future challenges for the media that the centre will seek to solve.

-The University of Bergen’s Department of Information Science and Media Studies will lead and host the centre.
+The centre is hosted and lead by the University of Bergen’s Department of Information Science and Media Studies.

 Media partners include NRK and TV 2, the two main TV broadcasters in Norway, and media houses Schibsted and Amedia, including Bergens Tidende.
 The technology partners are Vizrt, Vimond, Wolftech, Highsoft, Fonn and IBM.

 Research partners are the University of Oslo, the University of Stavanger and NORCE, VU Amsterdam, the Open University UK and the University of Oxford.

 The centre’s thematic priorities are in the field of media audience understanding, modelling and personalisation, media content production & analysis, media content interaction & accessibility, and language technology.

 These thematic priorities are significantly important for further business development among the active industry partners.

 E.g., for NRK and TV 2, it is important to have a precise understanding of their audience to further innovate on technological products.
 At the same time, they also need to innovate within responsible media user engagement, which is also a particularly important issue for our news media partners Schibsted and BT.